Photos Failed to Send

 You can find the triggering event code and when it occurred by viewing the System Messages on the Status page for this installation.
 System Messages are indicated with an * next to the Status.

 - Pro or Mini Only: Leave the camera ON for longer at each interval.
 You can change these settings on your installation’s Config Page under ‘When to take photos’ section.
 We recommend setting the interval between 45 – 90 seconds.

-- If photo uploads take too long, reduce the file size via Remote Camera Control (Tempo and Mach II running APEX firmware) or the camera menu when on-site.
+- If photo uploads take too long, reduce the file size via Remote Camera Control (Tempo) or the camera menu when on-site.
 ‘Large + normal/medium jpg quality’ will reduce the file size but the change in image quality will be barely noticeable.

 - If possible, check the status of another photoSentinel unit on the same project using the same SIM and network settings.